vegaprotocol/specs/protocol/0096-LIQM-liquidity_mechanisms.md

 A party will only be able to accrue ELS points, receive liquidity fees, or earn liquidity rewards providing they are designated as an LP for that epoch.

-A party will only be designated as an LP providing they received more than a specified proportion of the markets total maker fees in the previous epoch, let this requirement be $N$ (the network parameter `liquidity.providers.makerRequirement`).
-Throughout the epoch the network will track each parties maker fees, $M$.
+A party will only be designated as an LP providing they comprised more than a specified proportion of the markets total maker volume in the previous epoch, let this requirement be $N$ (the network parameter `liquidity.providers.makerRequirement`).
+Throughout the epoch the network will track each parties maker volume, $M$.
 At the end of epoch $i$, a party will be designated as an LP for epoch $i+1$ providing:

 $$\frac{M_{i_j}}{\sum_{k}^{n}{M_{i_j}}} >= N$$

 Where:

-- $M_{i_j}$ is the maker fees of party ${j}$ in epoch ${i}$
+- $M_{i_j}$ is the maker volume of party ${j}$ in epoch ${i}$
 - $N$ the requirement specified by the network parameter `liquidity.providers.makerRequirement`

 By designating parties as LPs on an epoch by epoch basis the protocol ensures: